-- (i) The Joint Plan Development Plan document to be prepared with Braintree District Council for development of a new Garden Community, as provided in Section 1 Policy SP9. - (ii) The Marks Tey Neighbourhood Plan to be developed to include policies to guide the relationship between the existing community of Marks Tey and the gradual development of a Garden Community, and will provide flexibility, including the scope for the allocation of any small parcels of land for development outside with the Garden Community to be considered in the Neighbourhood Plan at the appropriate time.
+(i) The Marks Tey Neighbourhood Plan will provide flexibility, including the scope for the allocation of any small parcels of land for development to be considered in the Neighbourhood Plan at the appropriate time.

 The Anderson's site is allocated as a Local Economic Area as shown on the Policies Map.